Physics

 Possible career sectors include:

-- energy sector and civil engineering are only a selection of the careers on offer for people who study Physics.
+These are only a fraction of the careers on offer to people who study Physics.

 What do our students say about Physics?